jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 :green:`GREEN`: make it pass
 =================================================================================

-I remove the quotes from around :ref:`None` in the expectation
+I remove the :ref:`quotes` from around :ref:`None` in the expectation

 .. code-block:: python
   :lineno-start: 27